-The Vestibular system is positioned within the inner ear and it is responsible for our sense of balance and coordination.
+The Vestibular system is located within the inner ear, and it is responsible for our sense of balance and coordination.

 There are a notable number of specially developed sensory integration programs for autism disorders that focus on therapy using various techniques types of swinging.
 Hanging upside down, rocking movement, and spinning– all these swinging activities stimulate the vestibular system, and a hanging chair can support them.

 Ideally, therapy will provide a mixture of these movements.
 A rocking back and forth motion will usually calm a child while dynamic rotational movement like spinning will stimulate them.
 This should be used carefully by the therapist who will through careful observation and make sure the action is not overstimulating.